Hyperpolymath/absolute-zero/README.md

 Absolute Zero does nothing.

-A Malbolge snippet that executes without output
+A Malbolge snippet that executes without output.